matsengrp/epam/README.md

     make install
 Note: Depending on OS, a conda-forge or mamba install of [datrie](https://github.com/conda-forge/datrie-feedstock) may be required before running `make install`.

+To install `netam` in the epam conda env run the following from within the netam repo (separately cloned):

+    pip install -e .

 Installing on GPU:

     conda create -n epam-gpu python=3.9